Generative Networks for Precision Enthusiasts: Precision generator

 For a fixed final-state dimensionality we can use a completely standard INN~\cite{inn,Bellagente:2021yyh} to generate LHC events, especially after the preprocessing step defined above.
 Our technical challenge is to expand the INN architecture to generate final states with 9, 13, and 17 phase space dimensions.
 Of course, we could just split the training sample into different multiplicities and train a set of individual networks.
 However, in this case each of these networks has to learn the basic QCD patterns, making this naive approach inefficient and unstable.

-To increase the efficiency, we stick to the same network for the common $\mu_{1,2}$ and $j_1$ momenta and add small additional networks for each additional jet, as illustrated in Fig.~\ref{fig:architecture}.
-Because the basic kinematic of the muons and the first jet does depend on possible additional jets, the base network gets the one-hot encoded number of jets as condition.
-Each of the additional networks is conditioned on the training observables of the previous networks and on the number of jets.
+To increase the efficiency of the training, we use one network for the common $\mu_{1,2}$ and $j_1$ momenta and add additional small networks for each additional jet, as illustrated in Fig.~\ref{fig:architecture}.
+Some basic kinematic features of the muons and the first jet, like their transverse momentum balance, depend on possible additional jets, so we first provide the base network with the one-hot encoded number of jets as a condition.
+This allows the base network to generate all relevant $\{ \mu \mu j \}$-configurations.
+Starting from those configurations we then train additional networks for each additional jet.
+These small networks are conditioned on the training observables of the base networks or the lower-multiplicity network, and on the number of jets.
 Because the $\mu \mu j$ and $\mu \mu jj$ networks are trained on events with mixed multiplicities, we guarantee a balanced training by drawing a random subset of the training data set at the beginning of each epoch containing equal numbers of events from all different multiplicities.
 While all three networks are trained separately, they are combined as a generator.
+We have found this conditional network architecture to provide the best balance of training time and performance.

 Our network is implemented using \textsc{PyTorch}~\cite{pytorch} with the \textsc{Adam} optimizer~\cite{adam}, and a one-cycle learning-rate scheduler~\cite{one-cycle-lr}.
 The affine coupling blocks of the standard conditional INN setup~\cite{cinn,Bellagente:2020piv} are replaced by cubic spline coupling blocks~\cite{durkan2019cubic}, which are more efficient in learning complex phase space patterns precisely and reliably.
 The coupling block splits the target space into bins of variable width based on trainable support points, which are connected with a cubic function.
 They are combined with random but fixed rotations to ensure interaction between all input variables.
 The parameter ranges of input, output and intermediate spaces are limited to $[-10,10]$ on both sides of the coupling blocks, numbers outside this range are mapped onto themselves.
 The individual coupling blocks split their input vector in two halves $(u_i, v_i)$ and transforms $v_i$ as